 Continue reading »

-Today, Monday 15th April 2024, Nature Trail’s Tour Director received an out-of-the blue a phone at 1:38pm from someone called Kimberley Warren.
-She was supposedly from the NSW Government’s Department of Transport sub-department, bureaucratically entitled ‘Point to Point Transport Commission‘.
-That phone call was then quickly followed up same day at time stamp 2:21pm, within a readied response less than […]
+Today, Monday 15th April 2024, Nature Trail’s Tour Director, Steve, received an out-of-the blue phone call to our base at 1:38pm from someone called Kimberley Warren.
+She claimed to be from the NSW Government’s Department of Transport sub-department, bureaucratically entitled ‘Point to Point Transport Commission‘.
+The woman on the phone quickly threatened us with a $110,000 fine because she had […]

 Continue reading »